ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.fritzdect/README.md

   1. Fritzbox returned '00000000' no login possible. possible reasons:

         The fritzbox allows only a limited number of logins in a timeframe.
-So very fast polling (update) attempts may lead to blocking of logins.
         There are no appropriate user rights set in the fritzbox.
         There is a time elapsing in the fritzbox blocking the logins.
         A german doc is available here: [troubleshooting](./docs/de/troubleshooting.md)

- 2. no login to the FritzBox, when using https
+ 2. using https would result in:

-      Log messages if the form of:

           { error: { [Error: self signed certificate] code: 'DEPTH_ZERO_SELF_SIGNED_CERT' }

-      indicate that there are SSL security problems (certificate).
-Use the `"strictSSL": false` option (no tick in checkbox) in the admin page of adapter to disable the respective check (experimental).
+      to overcome this, the option "rejectUnauthorized: false" is used in the https.request.

 ## Thermostat
 ### Fritzbox AHA API